ming-ddtechcg/nuodb-operator/README.md

 sed "s/placeholder/$OPERATOR_NAMESPACE/" olm-catalog/nuodb-operator/0.0.4/nuodb.v0.0.4.clusterserviceversion.yaml > nuodb-csv.yaml
 kubectl create  -n $OPERATOR_NAMESPACE -f nuodb-csv.yaml
  ```
+Once you have completed these steps, verify the NuoDB Operator running in OpenShift project.

 # Deploy the NuoDB Database
-To deploy the NuoDB database into your Kubernetes cluster, run the following command:
+To deploy the NuoDB database into your Kubernetes cluster, make a copy of the nuodb-operator/deploy/cr.yaml file.
+In your new file,  review the configuration parameter values, make any configuration changes you prefer, and run the following command to create your NuoDB database:

  ```
-kubectl create -n $OPERATOR_NAMESPACE -f deploy/cr.yaml
+kubectl create -n $OPERATOR_NAMESPACE -f cr.yaml
  ```

-_**Note:** Before running the above create Custom Resource file command, this is where you have the option to configure your database just the way you want it._

 ### Sample cr.yaml deployment files

-The deploy directory includes sample Custom Resources to deploy NuoDB:
+The nuodb-operator/deploy directory includes sample Custom Resources to deploy NuoDB:

 &ensp; `cr-ephemeral.yaml` deploys NuoDB CE domain without a persistent storage volume by setting storageMode to "ephemeral".